jim-olsen/PlexPlaylistCopy/README.md

 python ./src/copyplaylist.py
 ```

-It will prompt you for your plex username and password.
+It will prompt you for your plex username, password and two factor code.

-### Note that your password will appear on the screen!

 Then choose the source server by number from the list.

+Then it will ask you to choose the target server, again from the list by number

 Next, it will list out all playlists on that server, and again choose by entering the number from the list

-Then it will ask you to choose the target server, again from the list by number

 Next it will ask you to enter the textual name of the playlist you either want to sync or create.
 Enter an existing one
 to sync, or any text to create a new playlist.